10 Best Campsites in Vietnam

 4. Reach the wilderness in Van Village

-Location: Van Village is situated in Hoa Hiep Bac, Lien Chieu District, Da Nang City, sprawling right at the foot of Hai Van Pass.
+Location: Van Village, located in Hoa Hiep Bac, Lien Chieu District, Da Nang City, lies at the foot of Hai Van Pass.

 Ticket price: free